Carlo Ancelotti: Bayern Munich

 On 20 December 2015, Bayern Munich CEO Karl-Heinz Rummenigge confirmed that Ancelotti would replace Pep Guardiola as manager for the 2016–17 season, signing a three-year contract.
 His contract started on 1 July 2016.
-His first training session was on 11 July 2016 and his first match was a pre–season win against SV Lippstadt 08.
-His first match at Allianz Arena was a 1–0 pre–season win over his predecessor Guardiolas's Manchester City.
+His first training session was on 11 July 2016, and his first match was a pre–season win against SV Lippstadt.
+His first match at Allianz Arena was a 1–0 pre–season win over his predecessor Guardiola's Manchester City.
 Bayern participated in the International Champions Cup.
 In the first match, Bayern lost to Milan in a shootout.
 In the second match, Bayern defeated Inter Milan.
 In the final match, Bayern lost to Real Madrid.

 On 14 August 2016, Bayern defeated Borussia Dortmund 2–0 in the 2016 DFL-Supercup.
 This was his first trophy as Bayern's manager.
 On 26 August 2016, in his Bundesliga debut, Bayern defeated Werder Bremen 6–0.
-In addition to defeating Borussia Dortmund, Carl Zeiss Jena, and Werder Bremen, they defeated Schalke 04, Rostov, Ingolstadt 04, Hertha BSC, and Hamburger SV to win his first eight matches as head coach before losing to Atlético Madrid.
-They continued their winless streak against 1.
-FC Köln and Eintracht Frankfurt before beating PSV.
+In addition to defeating Borussia Dortmund, Carl Zeiss Jena and Werder Bremen, they defeated Schalke 04, Rostov, Ingolstadt 04, Hertha BSC and Hamburger SV to win his first eight matches as head coach, before losing to Atlético Madrid.
+They continued their winless streak against FC Köln and Eintracht Frankfurt, before beating PSV.
 After the win against Eindhoven, Bayern went on a three match winless streak.
-Bayern drew against 1899 Hoffenheim and lost against Borussia Dortmund and Rostov before defeating Bayer Leverkusen.
-On 29 April, Ancelotti led Bayern to their fifth consecutive Bundesliga title and their 27th overall following a 6–0 away win over VfL Wolfsburg.
+Bayern drew against 1899 Hoffenheim and lost against Borussia Dortmund and Rostov, before defeating Bayer Leverkusen.
+On 29 April, Ancelotti led Bayern to their fifth consecutive Bundesliga title and their 27th overall, following a 6–0 away win over VfL Wolfsburg.
 However, Bayern were eliminated in the Champions League in a quarter-final clash against Ancelotti's former team Real Madrid.
 They also lost 3–2 to Borussia Dortmund in the DFB-Pokal semi-finals.

 On 5 August 2017, Ancelotti started the 2017–18 season with Bayern Munich by retaining the DFL-Supercup, beating out Borussia Dortmund 5–4 on penalties, following a 2–2 draw after 90 minutes; this was the sixth time that Bayern had managed to win the title.
 However, on 28 September 2017, Ancelotti was dismissed as manager of Bayern Munich, following a 3–0 away loss to Paris Saint-Germain in the club's second group match of the 2017–18 Champions League the night before.
 After the Paris Saint-Germain match, reports surfaced that Ancelotti had lost the dressing room.
-It was reported that five senior players wanted Ancelotti out as manager which Bayern's president Uli Hoeneß later confirmed.
-Questions were also raised about Ancelotti's tactical setup and team selection against Paris Saint-Germain when he left several key players on the bench and one was left to watch the match from the stands.
+It was reported that five senior players wanted Ancelotti out as manager, which Bayern's president Uli Hoeneß later confirmed.
+Questions were also raised about Ancelotti's tactical setup and team selection against Paris Saint-Germain, when he left several key players on the bench, and one was left to watch the match from the stands.